M3n0nJ0rn3y/Cryptography/README.md

 # Cryptography
 The practical cryptogracryptographical algorithms and tools.

-### List of Content:
+## List of Content:

-### ToDo's:
+### Process:
-* Implement RSA Cryptosystem.
+#### Implementing RSA Cryptosystem.  &larr; In Progress...
-  - Side Quest:
+**Side Quest:**
-   My Miller-Rabin algorithm is incredibly slow.
-I need to deterministically pick new random values without repetition. &larr; In Progress...
+* My Miller-Rabin algorithm is incredibly slow.
+I need to deterministically pick new random values without repetition.
+  * The problem was not the algorithm but that I attempted to apply it to generate primes.
+Which is not what it is meant for!
+* Implement Sieve of Erastothenes to generate primes!

-* Comprehension of algorithms for Discrete Logarithm calculation.
+#### Algorithms for Discrete Logarithm calculation.
-* Comprehension of Digital Signature protocols.
+#### Digital Signature protocols.